Site Loader

 1:34:29 Quantum impracticality

-Addition to “The core idea” slide: Note that classical states are mutually exclusive, that is, according to our everyday intuition they shouldn’t co-exist simultaneously.
-Also, isolation is very important: formally, quantum mechanics assigns a state (vector) only to isolated physical systems.
-Whenever I later say that a system “has a quantum state”, it is implicitly understood that the system is isolated (with the caveat that when the quantum state happens to be a classical one, we allow that the system might not be isolated, as no “extreme effort” is needed to create a classical state).
-The quantum-state concept can be extended to non-isolated physical systems as well (see the EPR pair below for justification), using the so-called density-matrix formalism instead of vectors, but that is out of scope for this talk.
+“The core idea” slide: Note that according to our everyday intuition, classical states of an object shouldn’t co-exist simultaneously.
+Also, isolation is very important: quantum mechanics guarantees only that isolated physical systems can be assigned a state (vector).
+The quantum-state concept can be extended to include non-isolated physical systems as well (see the EPR pair below for justification), using the so-called density-matrix formalism instead of vectors, but that is out of scope for this talk.

-Addition to the “Entanglement – The EPR pair” slides: Quantum mechanics guarantees that any isolated system has a quantum state (vector) of its own.
-To make the example clearer, notice that on the slide the EPR pair as a whole is isolated (because it “has a quantum state” which isn’t classical).
+“Entanglement – The EPR pair” slides: Quantum mechanics guarantees that every isolated system has a quantum state (vector) of its own.
+To make the example clearer, suppose that the EPR-pair system is isolated.
 Then, the fact that the two individual qubits cannot have their own states implies that they are NOT isolated from each other (within the EPR-pair system).
-Curiously, this means that a single qubit of an EPR pair isn’t isolated but isn’t in a classical state either… the density-matrix formalism mentioned above was invented to be able to ascribe a quantum state even in such situations.
+Curiously, this means that a single qubit of an EPR pair isn’t isolated but isn’t in a classical state either… the density-matrix formalism mentioned above was invented to be able to assign a quantum state even in such situations.
+(However, the shortcoming is that density-matrix states of individual parts won’t capture the “non-local connection” between those parts.
+In other words, the whole of an entangled system is more than the sum of its parts.)

 Posted on 2021-05-16 by admin